AmigaGPU/fat-agnus/exercise_mark2.md

 -   5 levels of headers above here
 -   they are easily made with hashtags(\#)
 -   the bullets here are also quite easy
--   I used them now to make the flow look nicer
+-   I used them now to make the flow look nice & polished

 #### *underline* is also italic